 The following process must be followed when evicting a tenant:

 - First, you serve a tenant with a notice to correct or notice of eviction.
 There are several different forms landlords can use for this, and we will help you choose the right one.

 - Second, depending on which notice you use, landlords must wait the appropriate time period before filing suit.
-That usually ranges from five to thirty days.
+That usually ranges from five to 30 days.

-- Third, once that period of time is over, you must go the clerk at the appropriate county courthouse and ask for an eviction complaint form.
-Thaddeus M. Bond Jr. & Associates, PC will help you fill out the complaint, attach all the necessary paperwork and file it with the county clerk.
+- Third, once that period of time is over, you must file the required forms with the Clerk of the Circuit Court.
+Thaddeus M. Bond Jr. & Associates will help you fill out the complaint, attach all the necessary paperwork and file it.